-There are numerous annual World Days designated by the United Nations to raise awareness for different themes and problems in our world.
-Today we want to give esteem to World Habitat Day which will be held on October 4, the first Monday of the month of October.
+Today we want to give esteem to World Habitat Day which is held on the first Monday of the month of October.

-On Oct.
-4, 2010, in recognition of World Habitat Day, Habitat for Humanity will raise awareness of the need for improved shelter and highlight Habitat’s priorities: the worldwide connection between human health and housing, and, in the United States, neighborhood revitalization.
-These themes echo the United Nations’ chosen theme for 2010 for events in the host city of Shanghai, China and the rest of the world: “Better City, Better Life.”
+In recognition of World Habitat Day, Habitat for Humanity raises awareness of the need for improved shelter and highlight Habitat’s priorities: the worldwide connection between human health and housing, and, in the United States, neighborhood revitalization.

 Habitat for Humanity hopes that by raising awareness and advocating for universal decent housing we can dismantle and alter the systems that allow for poverty housing and make an affordable, decent place to live a reality for all.

 By giving public attention to World Habitat Day we give esteem toward housing generally and in our neighborhood.
 We give esteem to the fact that housing improves health, has a positive impact on children and strengthens communities.

 The House That Love Built: The Story of Linda & Millard Fuller, Founders of Habitat for Humanity and the Fuller Center for Housing

 - Author: Bettie B. Youngs